Everything you need to know when expanding your workforce in Mexico

 In total, it’s equal to 2.775% of employees' salary, one of the lowest rates in the world.

-When it comes to personal income tax, the rates grow according to how much someone makes every month.
-Check out the table below for the full list of rates:
+Regarding personal income tax, the rates grow according to a resident's yearly income.
+Check out the table below for the complete list of rates:

 The current minimum wage in Mexico is 207.44 MXN as a daily minimum wage, which corresponds to 326.4 USD monthly.
 Minimum wage has a higher value in the Northern Border Zone, a region of Mexican states that border the United States.
 In this area, the rate is 312.41 MXN daily, equal to 505.7 USD.